Former Elgin defender David Wilson joins Peterhead on two-year deal

 He made 45 starts and 12 substitute appearances for the Black and Whites before calling time on his Elgin career in the close season.

-He featured as a trialist for Dumbarton in pre-season but Blue Toon boss Jim McInally has added the defender to the ranks and he has been added to the squad for Saturday’s League One match against Queen’s Park.
+He featured as a trialist for Dumbarton in pre-season but after adding the defender to the ranks Blue Toon boss McInally has included Wilson in the squad for Saturday’s League One match against Queen’s Park.

+McInally said: “David will be amongst the boys although asking him to play his first game in four months against the league leaders and away from home would be a big ask.

+“I have not ruled it out and I will give it consideration but I have to be fair to him.”

 Help support quality local journalism … become a digital subscriber to the Evening Express